katahiromz/WinHier/README.txt

 # WinHier by katahiromz

-WinHier is a useful utility to investigate window hierarchy and properties.
+WinHier is a useful utility to investigate window hierarchy, properties and messages.

 Platforms: Windows XP/Vista/7/10